raspberrypilearning/3D-scene/en/step_2.md

 Now quickly think about what kind of 3D scene project you want to make using variable sliders.
 It can be whatever you want it to be.

-Don't be afraid to change your mind about things and try out new ideas as you go along!
+Don't be afraid to change your mind about things and try out new ideas as you work on your project!

 --- /task ---